Alan Arkin Biography

 Alan Arkin first married Jeremy Yaffe in 1955.
 They have two sons: Adam and Matthew Arkin.
 The marriage ended in a divorce in 1961.

 He next married actress-screenwriter Barbara Dana in 1964.
-They have son Anthony (Tony) Dana Arkin.
+They had a son named Anthony Dana Arkin.
 The couple got their divorce sometime in the middle of 1990s.

 In 1996, Arkin married psychotherapist, Suzanne Newlander.
-They live in Carlsbad, California.
-His three sons have now been established as television, film and stage actors.
+They lived in Carlsbad, California.
+His three sons are established as television, film and stage actors.

 Alan Arkin Movies